 |IM018||SQLCompleteAsync has not been called to complete the previous asynchronous operation on this handle.||If the previous function call on the handle returns SQL_STILL_EXECUTING and if notification mode is enabled, SQLCompleteAsync must be called on the handle to do post-processing and complete the operation.|

-SQLPrimaryKeys returns the results as a standard result set, ordered by TABLE_CAT, TABLE_SCHEM, TABLE_NAME, and KEY_SEQ.
-For information about how this information might be used, see Uses of Catalog Data.
+SQLColumnPrivileges returns the results as a standard result set, ordered by TABLE_CAT, TABLE_SCHEM, TABLE_NAME, COLUMN_NAME, and PRIVILEGE.

 The following columns have been renamed for ODBC 3.x.
 The column name changes do not affect backward compatibility because applications bind by column number.

 The following table lists the columns in the result set.
 Additional columns beyond column 8 (IS_GRANTABLE) can be defined by the driver.
 An application should gain access to driver-specific columns by counting down from the end of the result set rather than specifying an explicit ordinal position.
 For more information, see Data Returned by Catalog Functions.

 |Column name||Column number||Data type||Comments|

 |TABLE_CAT (ODBC 1.0)||1||Varchar||Catalog identifier; NULL if not applicable to the data source.
 If a driver supports catalogs for some tables but not for others, such as when the driver retrieves data from different DBMSs, it returns an empty string ("") for those tables that do not have catalogs.|

 |TABLE_SCHEM (ODBC 1.0)||2||Varchar||Schema identifier; NULL if not applicable to the data source.
 If a driver supports schemas for some tables but not for others, such as when the driver retrieves data from different DBMSs, it returns an empty string ("") for those tables that do not have schemas.|